 Lakes in Greece are somewhat under-appreciated because of the country’s wealth of beaches and islands, but Greek lakes are surely enchanting and worth a visit!

 These lakes, often nestled at the foot of high mountain ranges, offer spectacular sights and great recreational opportunities for the whole family.

-If you feel like exploring something different but equally as beautiful as the amazing Greek coast and islands, then read on to find ten of the most beautiful lakes you must not miss in Greece.
+If you feel like exploring something different but equally as beautiful as the amazing Greek coast and islands, then read on to find out about ten of the most beautiful lakes not to miss in Greece.

 The top 10 best lakes in Greece

 The Prespa Lakes are two large freshwater lakes in southeastern Europe which are shared by the nations of Greece, Northern Macedonia, and Albania.

 The lakes are surrounded by mountains and provide a breathtaking sight.
 They reflect the beautiful wooded slopes of the surrounding mountains in their waters while offering great birdwatching opportunities in a habitat vital to migrating birds.